 Fluke and Flounder – Not So Good Yield

-A whole flounder only yields 30% – 40%of the skinless fillets.
+A whole flounder yields only 30% – 40% of the skinless fillets.
 So, doing the math, a four-pound flounder will yield only 1.4 pounds of flounder fillet (4 lbs x .35 = 1.4 pounds).
 Not a very good ratio of the edible fillet to whole fish.

 Right now, flounder is expensive because of the limits put on the fishermen last year.
 I’ve recently seen it at $25 per pound for a flounder fillet.
 How much would the 4-pound flounder cost me?